wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Latest News
 ------
+(Aug.
+2024) My paper on tight security of nonce-misuse resistant MACs with KAIST [CRYPT LAB](https://sites.google.com/view/cryptlab/home) has been accepted at ASIACRYPT 2024.

 (Jul.
 2024) I appreciate my co-authors for the work on efficient tweakable block ciphers accepted to ProvSec 2024.

 (May.
-2024) My paper proposing new TBC-based AEADs was accepted to DCC with my great colleagues in KAIST [CRYPT LAB](https://sites.google.com/view/cryptlab/home).
+2024) My paper proposing new TBC-based AEADs has been accepted to DCC with my great colleagues in KAIST [CRYPT LAB](https://sites.google.com/view/cryptlab/home).

 (May.
 2024) My paper about the committing security of MACs was accepted to CRYPTO 2024!
 This is a joint work with my fantastic group of [ASK 2024](https://askworkshop.github.io/ask2023/).